tm-craggs/TaskiIt/README.md

 **TidyTask** is a simple Linux/Mac CLI tool for managing your to-do list, built with Go using Cobra.

-> This app is currently in active development and is not yet suitable for use.
+> This app is currently in development and is not yet ready for use.
 I'm working on it in my free time, with a first release targeted for July 2025.

-### Project Goals
+### Design Philosophy
-TidyTask is being built for users who want a no-nonsense way to manage their tasks from the terminal
+TidyTask is designed for users who want a no-nonsense way to manage their tasks from the terminal

 - **Fast**: No login or loading times.
 Tasks are instantly accessible through simple commands.
-- **Uncluttered**: Shows only the information you need, nothing more.
+- **Minimal**: Shows only the information you need, nothing more.
-- **Simple**: No set-up.
-Just download and get started.
+- **Consise**: Commands are simple and quick to type.
+Flags allow for fine-grained control, but are kept to a minimum.
-- **Offline-First**: Everything stays on your machine and works without internet.
+- **Offline**: Everything stays on your machine and works without internet.
 No account needed.
-- **Powerful if needed**: Optional flags allow for more fine-grained control when needed.

 ### Contributions
 Contributions are encouraged and will be welcome after first release.
 See **Wishlist** for future ideas.